-Known as ionised gases, a mixture of negative and positive charges and yet a big mystery to control and made use of in nuclear fusion research
+Known as ionised gases, a mixture of negative and positive charge and yet a big mystery to control and made use of in nuclear fusion research

 The mysterious fourth state of matter otherwise known as plasma has been drawing attention lately.
 But what is plasma?
 Plasma refers to an ionised gas, which is a mixture of positive and negative charge particles and occasionally includes neutral ones.
 Its origin in physics goes back to 1920 with the works of pioneers Irving Langmuir, Lewi Tonks and Harold Mott-Smith.
 The fourth state of matter has come a long way since then, and its properties are the foundation of nuclear fusion research.